chandlergibbons/SQLAlchemy-Surfs-Up-Project/README.md

 1. Home page that lists all the routes avalable

-2. for the percipitation route I converted my query results to a dictionary using date as the key and prcp as the value.
+2. For the percipitation route I converted my query results to a dictionary using date as the key and prcp as the value.
 I then returned a JSON version of this dictionary.

-3.
+3. For the stations route I returned a JSON list of stations from the dataset.

+4. For the TOBS route I first queried the dates and temperature observations of the most active station for the last year of data.
+Then I returned a JSON list of temperature observations (TOBS) for the previous year.

+5. I then created a start route that takes a start date and returns a MIN temp, AVG temp, and MAX temp for all dates greater than and equal to the start date.

+6. I also created a start end route that takes both a start and end date and for dates between the start and end date inclusive returns a MIN temp, AVG temp, and MAX temp.